Importance of Keywords in Aviation SMS

 - Financial damages.

 Accidents are distinguished from Consequences in that Accidents are “damages done” and Consequences are “repercussions from damages” or “final losses.”
-Note that in real world operations, that there is often overlap between Accidents and Consequences, with no clear line
+Note that in real world operations, that there is often overlap between Accidents and Consequences, with no clear line to easily distinguish them.

 - Loss of revenue;

-- Loss of consumer/investor confidence; and
+- Loss of consumer/investor confidence;

 - Loss of safety culture.